 The Music Mixing and Mastering course is part of our Music Industry courses range.

 During your time on the course, you’ll develop a versatile range of techniques to draw from, giving your projects the professional touch they deserve.
-Our expert tutors will help you achieve this, giving you the support, clarity and space to take your recordings to the next level.
+Our expert tutors will help you achieve this, giving you the support, clarity and space to take your productions to the next level.
 As you progress your studies, you’ll learn how to polish, finish and deliver complete projects in different listening environments, as you receive feedback and constructive advice from your classmates and tutors.

 Starting with psychoacoustics and the physics of sound, you’ll develop a firm grounding which will enable you to get creative with mixing techniques by using equalisers (EQs), dynamic processors and a range of digital signal processing effects.
 You’ll also explore how different acoustics and listening environments affect the way sound is perceived.